-- 8.1.
+8.1.
 With the population of Billingshurst set to grow through the allocation of a number of significant housing sites around the edge of the village, traffic and movement around and through the village will be an even greater issue for residents and visitors alike than at present.
 In particular, the speed and volume of traffic is of concern.
-This policy seeks to encourage non-car modes of transport to access facilities within the parish by identifying Key Movement Routes and identifying where new paths can be created or existing ones enhanced. - 8.2.
+This policy seeks to encourage non-car modes of transport to access facilities within the parish by identifying Key Movement Routes and identifying where new paths can be created or existing ones enhanced.

+- 8.2.
 The village of Billingshurst, as a place to shop and spend leisure time, has always been attractive because of the relative ease of access.
 However, engagement by the community in the Neighbourhood Plan process identified a high level of concern about the extra traffic that will be generated by the new housing developments using roads that are already considered by people to be congested at busy times of the day.
 Therefore, encouraging walking and cycling, particularly for journeys within the parish, will be important.
 This includes linking the new housing developments with key facilities, such as shops, schools, medical and community facilities.
-In addition, providing for other environmentally friendly forms of transport, such as electric cars, should be encouraged, for instance through the provision of car charging points incorporated into new developments and at locations across the parish.
+In addition, providing for other environmentally friendly forms of transport, such as electric cars, should be encouraged, for instance through the provision of car charging points incorporated into new developments and at locations across the parish. - 8.3.
 Whilst the Neighbourhood Plan cannot prevent people from using their cars for short journeys, improvements to key routes will encourage short, local journeys to be made by foot or bicycle.
 Not only will this alleviate congestion and associated air pollution (particularly outside the schools and at the main junctions) but will provide regular healthy exercise.
-Linking both existing and new development area into the network of existing routes is vital to encourage more walking and cycling and less use of the car but also to connect these areas and their residents to the key destinations in Billingshurst.
+Linking both existing and new development area into the network of existing routes is vital to encourage more walking and cycling and less use of the car but also to connect these areas and their residents to the key destinations in Billingshurst. - 8.4.
+Figures 8.1 to 8.3 shows the Key Movement Routes in and around Billingshurst village.
+These have been identified through local engagement workshops, to understand the key routes used to access facilities and hence which should be enhanced and connected to.